-Stock Market Volatility: Stock markets are volatile in nature and can decline significantly in response to adverse political, regulatory, market, global, economic or other developments etc., The value of the Scheme's portfolio can be adversely affected due to this volatility.
+Stock Market Volatility: Stock markets are volatile and can decline significantly in response to adverse issuer, political, regulatory, market, or economic developments.
+Different parts of the market can react differently to these developments.
+The stock-specific volatility may also change over a period of time as the characteristic of the stock undergoes a change in terms of market-cap category.

-- Equity Price Risk: Stock prices may rise or decline based on a number of factors.
+Equity Price Risk: Stock prices may rise or decline based on a number of factors.
 These could be a combination of company-specific and system-specific factors.
+Their impact on different types of stocks may vary.
 Prices change due to events that impact entire financial markets or industries (for example, changes in inflation, consumer demand, supply situation and GDP growth).
-Company[1]specific factors may include the likes of success or failure of a new product, mergers, takeovers, earnings announcement, financial performance, and changes in management, to name a few.
-Securities owned by the Scheme may be adversely affected by these company specific developments. - Dependency Risk: The Scheme may invest in stocks and mutual funds and exchange-traded funds linked to stocks.
+Company-specific factors may include the likes of success or failure of a new product, mergers, takeovers, earnings announcement and changes in management, to name a few.
+Securities owned by the Scheme may offer opportunities for growth because of high potential earnings growth; they may also involve greater risks than securities that do not have the same potential.

+Dependency Risk: The Scheme may invest in stocks and mutual funds and exchange-traded funds linked to stocks.
 Equity confers a proportionate share of the ownership of a company.
-Its value will depend on the success of the company's business, income paid to stockholders by way of IDCW, the value of the company's assets, quality of its corporate governance practice, its attractiveness relative to peers and general market conditions.
+Its value will depend on the success of the company's business, income paid to stockholders by way of dividend, the value of the company's assets, quality of its corporate governance practice, its attractiveness relative to peers and general market conditions.
 The fund may also invest in convertible securities and warrants.
-Convertible securities generally are fixed-income securities or preference shares that may be converted into common stock after a prescribed period. - Temporary Investment Risk: If the fund manager is of the view that market or economic conditions may become unfavourable for investors in equities, he may invest a higher proportion of the fund's assets in high quality short[1]term and medium-term fixed income instruments as well as near-cash equivalents.
+Convertible securities generally are fixed-income securities or preference shares that may be converted into common stock after a prescribed period.

+Temporary Investment Risk: If the fund manager is of the view that market or economic conditions may become unfavourable for investors in equities, he may invest a higher proportion of the fund's assets in high quality short-term and medium-term fixed income instruments as well as near-cash equivalents.
 This may be a defensive and temporary strategy.
 The fund manager may also adopt such a strategy while zeroing in on appropriate investment opportunities or to maintain liquidity.
 At times, such investments may lead to lower returns.
-In these circumstances, the Scheme may be unable to achieve its investment goal. - Non-diversification Risk: The Scheme may pursue only a limited degree of diversification.
-It may invest a greater proportion of assets in the securities of one issuer (within the limit permitted by regulation) as compared to a diversified fund.
+In these circumstances, the Scheme may be unable to achieve its investment goal.

+Non-diversification Risk: The Scheme may pursue only a limited degree of diversification.
+It may invest a greater proportion of assets in the securities of one issuer (within the limit permitted by Regulation) as compared to a diversified fund.
 This could have implications for the performance of the Scheme.
-The Scheme may be more sensitive to economic, business, political or other changes and this may lead to sizeable fluctuation in the net Asset Value of the Scheme.
-OK - Asset-Class Risk: Stocks have historically outpaced other asset classes such as gold, fixed deposits and bonds, to name a few, over the long-term in India.
+The Scheme may be more sensitive to economic, business, political or other changes and this may lead to sizeable fluctuation in the Net Asset Value of the Scheme.

+Asset-Class Risk: Stocks have historically outpaced other asset classes such as gold, fixed deposits and bonds, to name a few, over the long-term in India.
 Individual stocks prices may, however, tend to rise and decline in a dramatic manner.
-Such price movement may be due to company [1] specific aspects or factors such as inflation, interest rates and growth rates that affect the securities market in entirety.
+Such price movement may be due to company-specific aspects or factors such as inflation, interest rates and growth rates that affect the securities market in entirety.
 A slowdown in growth or a partial or full-blown recession may have a negative impact on prices of most stocks owned by the Scheme.